Great Migration (African American): First Great Migration (1910–1940)

 When the Emancipation Proclamation was signed in 1863, less than 8% of the African-American population lived in the Northeastern or Midwestern United States.
-This began to change over the next decade to such an extent that a U.S. Senate committee ordered an investigation into the causes of the mass migration from the South during the preceding decade, especially to Kansas, where many sought refuge.
+This began to change over the next decade to such an extent that a U.S. Senate committee ordered an investigation into the causes of the mass migration of Exodusters from the South during the preceding decade, especially to Kansas, where many sought refuge.
 In 1900, about 90% of Black Americans still lived in Southern states.

-Between 1910 and 1930, the African-American population increased by about 40% in Northern states as a result of the migration, mostly in the major cities.
-The cities of Philadelphia, Detroit, Chicago, Cleveland, Baltimore, and New York City had some of the biggest increases in the early part of the twentieth century.
+Between 1910 and 1930, the African-American population in Northern states increased by about 40% as a result of migration, mostly to major cities.
+Philadelphia, Detroit, Chicago, Cleveland, Baltimore, and New York City saw some of the biggest increases in the early part of the twentieth century.
 Tens of thousands of Black workers were recruited for industrial jobs, such as positions related to the expansion of the Pennsylvania Railroad.
-Because changes were concentrated in cities, which had also attracted millions of new or recent European immigrants, tensions rose as the people competed for jobs and scarce housing.
-Tensions were often most severe between ethnic Irish, defending their recently gained positions and territory, and recent immigrants and Black people.
+Cities which saw high levels of Black migration also attracted millions of European immigrants, and tensions formed between them as they competed for jobs and scarce housing.